jonels-msft/mcp-review/README.md

 # Specialized Code Review Tools for Copilot

-A Model Context Protocol (MCP) server that provides specialized code review capabilities using established critic methodologies and fixing strategies to address identified issues.
+A Model Context Protocol (MCP) server that provides specialized code review capabilities using established critic methodologies and fixing strategies.

 ## Example Usage

-The typical workflow involves two steps in your VS Code agent chat:
+The workflow has two steps in your VS Code agent chat:

 1. **Analysis**: Use a critic tool to analyze code and identify issues
 2. **Fix**: Apply a fixer strategy to address the identified problems

 ### Step 1: Analyze Code

-For best results, start a new chat to clear context, then write a request like:
+Start a new chat to clear context, then write a request like:

 ```
 review-design this React component